These rules are subject to change

 We are a family owned and operated facility - and we understand that folks like to enjoy the occasional adult beverage while enjoying their recreation.
 With that in mind - we would appreciate your adherance to the following regarding alcohol consumption on premises.

-For the 2019 season anyone running 7.00 or faster will be required to have a diaper or oil containment system (pan) on their car.
+Begining with the 2019 season anyone running 7.50 or faster will be required to have a diaper or oil containment system (pan) on their car.
 We are doing this to encourage safety and prevent injury.
 And it will save time with track clean up too.
 For less than $150.00 you can protect your life and your car.
-Also, we will have them available in the bottom of the tower.
+We will have containment diapers available in the bottom of the tower.

 NO ALCOHOL PERMITTED IN THE STAGING LANES, NEAR FUEL DEPOT OR IN THE WINNER'S CIRCLE - NO EXCEPTIONS.
 ONE WARNING WILL BE ISSUED - THEN YOU WILL BE ASKED TO LEAVE.